SK Financial — Knowledge Base

 Massachusetts5%$520/yr6.25%Surtax on income over $1M; strong innovation economy

-Michigan4.05% flat$25/yr6%Lowest flat rate for a high-population state; very low LLC fee
+Michigan4.05% flat$25/yr6%Less address requirement; lowest flat rate for a high-population state

 Minnesota5.35%–9.85%$06.875%No LLC annual fee; high income tax for top earners; grocery exempt